-While the legal implications behind debt discharge or dismissal outside of Chapters 7 and 13 bankruptcies are beyond the scope of this article, we can share the waiting periods for getting a new mortgage if you’ve filed Chapter 11 or 12 bankruptcies in the past.
+While the legal implications behind debt discharge or dismissal outside of Chapter 7 and Chapter 13 bankruptcy are beyond the scope of this article, you should know the waiting period for getting a new mortgage if you’ve filed Chapter 11 or 12 bankruptcyin the past.

 For Chapter 11 bankruptcies, you can get a mortgage through the FHA or VA as long as you otherwise qualify and the bankruptcy was discharged or dismissed 2 years prior to application.
-The waiting period for conventional loans is 4 years and 7 years for jumbo loans.
+The waiting period for conventional loans and jumbo loans is 4 years and 7 years, respectively.

 For a Chapter 12 bankruptcy, conventional loan policy again differentiates between discharge and dismissal.
-If the bankruptcy is discharged, that has to have happened more than 2 years prior to application and it has to be filed more than 4 years ago.
+If the bankruptcy is discharged, it must happen more than 2 years prior to application, and it must be filed more than 4 years ago.
 When the bankruptcy is dismissed, the waiting period is 4 years.

-With an FHA loan, the bankruptcy only needs to be discharged or dismissed before you apply.
-Meanwhile, the VA has a 3-year waiting period prior to application.
+With an FHA or VA loan, the bankruptcy only needs to be discharged or dismissed before you apply.

-Filing for bankruptcy is a big decision that has a lot of implications for your current and future financing.
-Make sure you discuss your options with a lawyer or your financial advisor before you stop making payments or file for bankruptcy.
+Filing for bankruptcy is a big decision with a lot of implications for your current and future financing.
+Make sure you discuss your options with a lawyer or your financial adviser before you stop making payments or file for bankruptcy.

-Before going through a bankruptcy, consider whether that’s what you actually need.
-Because the credit history consequences can be enormous, including a nearly 250-point decrease for someone with a 780 FICO® Score.
-Because it stays on your credit report and is reported by each credit bureau for between 7 and 10 years, it should really be the option of last resort.
+Before going through a bankruptcy, consider whether that’s what you actually need and keep in mind that credit history consequences can be enormous – even including a nearly 250-point decrease if you have a 780 FICO® Score.
+Because bankruptcy stays on your credit report and each credit bureau reports it for 7 – 10 years, it should really be the option of last resort.

-The credit score drop also means that when you do requalify for a mortgage, you may have a hard time getting competitive mortgage rates when compared to others with a similar down payment or equity amount, but no bankruptcy.
+The credit score drop also means that when you do requalify for a mortgage, you may have a hard time getting competitive mortgage rates compared to others with a similar down payment or equity amount but no bankruptcy.
 Let’s look at the alternatives.

 If You’re Having Trouble With Your Mortgage Payment

-It’s probably best to start by talking about what to do if you’re having trouble with your mortgage.
-It’s our expertise, but also for many people, it’s their single biggest monthly expense.
+It’s probably best to start by discussing what to do if you’re having trouble with your mortgage – many homeowners’ single biggest monthly expense.
 If you find yourself struggling, you have a few options for mortgage help.

-If you’ve been over things with your servicer and can afford to make a payment at all, one option might be a short sale.
+If you’ve looked at your financial situation with your servicer and can’t afford to make any kind of payment, one option might be a short sale.
 In this scenario, you might know you can’t sell your home for what you owe on your mortgage.
-However, if you can prove hardship, your lender might be willing to let you do a short sale where they work with you to sell the property for less than what you are.
+However, if you can prove hardship, your lender might be willing to let you do a short sale where the mortgage company works with you to sell the property for less than it’s worth.

-Depending on state law, a lender may be able to go to court and get a judgement against you for the difference between what the property sells for and what you actually owe, so that’s something to be aware of.
+Depending on state law, a lender may be able to go to court and get a judgment against you for the difference between how much money the property sale generates and how much you actually owe, so it’s best to be aware of this.

-The benefit to all of these options is that while they still have a negative impact on your credit score and you could lose your home, the credit affect is not as drastic as it would be with a foreclosure or bankruptcy.
+Although these options still have a negative impact on your credit score and you could lose your home, the credit effect isn’t as drastic as it would be with a foreclosure or bankruptcy.

 The drawback of these options is that your lender doesn’t have to approve anything.
 They could insist on foreclosing on your home.
-However, if you have a legitimate hardship and want to work with your lender, they may entertain working with you because the cost of foreclosure is expensive from a legal fee and maintenance perspective.
+However, generally, lenders and mortgage servicers like to do everything they can to help you stay in your home.
+If that’s not possible, they’ll work with you to find the next best outcome.

-Lenders will want to see evidence of hardship.
-Be prepared to give a full accounting of your financial situation.
-To that end, you’ll want to be able to show the cause (e.g. permanent or temporary loss of income or high medical bills).
+Lenders will want to see evidence of hardship, so be prepared to give a full account of your financial situation.
+To that end, it’s a good idea to be able to show the cause (e.g., permanent or temporary loss of income or high medical bills).
 Your lender will also ask for bank and credit card statements to make sure you’ve really tried to cut unnecessary items from your budget.